Qawaz/KATE/README.md

 Now welcome text can make a reference to `myVar` and it will be able to access it

 If placeholder creates any variables , They'll be present in `MyObject` after the invocation

+Values provided to placeholder can be accessed using `@var(this)` , Values other than objects can be accessed this way inside the placeholder

 ### Redefinition